How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 All UK time.
 Doesn’t include fixtures on NFL Gamepass.

-Dallas Cowboys v Cleveland Browns (5pm) Sky Sports NFL / NOW TV
+Kansas City Chiefs v Las Vegas Raiders (5pm) Sky Sports NFL / NOW TV

-Kansas City Chiefs v New England Patriots (9:15pm) Sky Sports NFL / NOW TV
+Cleveland Browns v Indianapolis Colts (9:25pm) Sky Sports NFL / Main Event / NOW TV

-San Francisco 49ers v Philadelphia Eagles (1:20am) Sky Sports NFL / Main Event / NOW TV
+Seattle Seahawks v Minnesota Vikings (1:10am) Sky Sports NFL / Main Event / NOW TV

-Chicago Bears v Tampa Bay Buccaneers (1:15am) Sky Sports NFL / Main Event / NOW TV / Channel 5
+New Orleans Saints v Los Angeles Chargers (1:15am) Sky Sports NFL / Main Event / NOW TV / Channel 5

 If you’re looking for something else to watch check out our TV Guide.